processone/docs.ejabberd.im/content/archive/23.10/admin-api.md

 Restore Mnesia database from a text dump file

 Restore immediately.
 This is not recommended for big databases, as it will consume much time, memory and processor.
-In that case it's preferable to use [install_fallback](admin-api.md#backup[backup] and http://./#install_fallback).
+In that case it's preferable to use [backup](#backup) API and [install_fallback](#install_fallback) API.

 __Arguments:__